-A thick pair of socks goes a long way to helping you get a comfortable fit with footwear.
-I wear hiking socks with that are about 40% wool.
+A thick pair of socks goes a long way to helping you get a comfortable fit with the footwear.
+I wear hiking socks that are about 40% wool.
 Wearing two pairs of thick socks with boots is often an option worth investigating!
 I can definitely recommend Bridgedale socks.

 I wear a broad brim hat from Cape Union Mart.
-It is light in color to stop it from absorbing too much heat.
-Not only does it protect my face and neck from the sun, but it stops scratches from overhanging trees and shrubs — a problem when you are over 6 foot tall!
+It is light in colour to stop it from absorbing too much heat.
+Not only does it protect my face and neck from the sun, but it stops scratches from overhanging trees and shrubs — a problem when you are over 6 feet tall!
 When I am running I wear my totally awesome Headsweats Performance Visor.

 I have invested in a waterproof, breathable CAPESTORM Monsoon jacket from CAPESTORM which is great for Cape Town winter weather.
 In summer I have at least a Helium Jacket or Stratos Wind Shell (also both from CAPESTORM).